 A plate of jam filled thumbprint cookies.

-These delicious cookies are so fun to make because you can fill them with all different kinds of flavors.
+This thumbprint cookie recipe is so fun to make because you can fill the cookies with all different kinds of flavors.
 This is a holiday classic that never goes out of style!

 Thumbprint Cookies